 If an author has signed a publishing agreement that transfers all rights to the publisher, self-archiving may be forbidden.

-In most cases, you can check the publishers' and journals' copyright and self-archiving policies in the SHERPA/RoMEO service.
+In most cases, you can check the publishers' and journals' copyright and self-archiving policies in the Open policy finder service.

 Self-archiving (Green OA), or parallel publishing, is a type of open access publishing that has lots of benefits: